 To err is human, says a part of an English proverb.
 It is part of any creative process.
 With so many sources of inspiration out there, you also need the freedom to get wild and design something outstanding, even by making mistakes.
 You should test every idea to get the best results.

 4. Reuse old design pieces

 Benefits.
 Recycle finished design pieces because a new idea might arise from them.
 You don’t have to reinvent the wheel :).
 Your results will still be awesome and revolutionary, even if you don’t make too many modifications.
 New designs inspired by old ones are fresh and unique.
 Also, as a designer, you tend to style things using the same technique.
 Every designer has their own mark, which differentiates them from others.

 Too much time in front of an electronic device can also damage your health.
 You need to take care of your eyes, and also your back.
 Make sure the chair you’re sitting on for 8 hours is comfortable, and that you get up often and do some muscle exercises.
 This comprehensive article by Inkbot Design shows you the hidden health threats of a web designer.

 6. Ask for feedback

 Feedback is always welcomed.
 Ask people what they think about your creations.
 For example, if you have two solutions for the same design, you can test them with some help from viewers.
-If you haven’t asked for feedback before, you can follow the steps from the Alejandra Temprana’s post on Medium to find out how.
+If you haven’t asked for feedback before, you can follow the steps from the Alejandra Temprana’s post on Medium or How to Create a Survey guide on the JotForm blog to find out how.